nagarajankannan/vaccination-portal-ui/README.md

 ## Overview

-The Vaccination Portal UI is a frontend application designed to facilitate user interactions with a vaccination management system.
-It provides features such as user authentication, vaccination scheduling, and status tracking.
+The system will be used by school coordinators to manage student records, schedule vaccination drives, update vaccination statuses, and generate reports.

 ## Technologies Used